bewithgaurav/codeutsava/README.md

-# Codeutsava 1.0 - A mega Computer Science event organized by ITSA, NIT Raipur
+# Codeutsava 1.0

 This project comprises of the whole Team Registration Portal, Blogs & Event Registrations.
+Codeutsava is a mega Computer Science event organized by ITSA, NIT Raipur.

 Following technological stack was used-